eGuide

 The CISO's Human Risk Management Playbook

-A new day in cybersecurity has dawned with Forrester's Sept.
-2024 inaugural Human Risk Management Wave Report, which will be followed by similar magic quadrants and reports by Gartner and Frost & Sullivan.
-Distinguishing HRM criteria differs between analysts and vendors, but there are common threads: measurable behavior and Objective Driven Metrics (ODMs) are key.
+Distinguishing Human Risk Management (HRM) criteria differs between analysts and vendors, but there are common threads.
 Learn what an HRM Platform is and how to execute an HRM program.
-It all starts with your greatest human cyber risk: phishing and social engineering.
+It all starts with your greatest human cyber risk, phishing and social engineering.

 Table of contents